Index for Senescence:

 Each poisoned cell is marked for the abyss.

-Short summary (more details to come): This sonnet is a flashback, the first of the “Once Upon a Time” quartet of related pieces, where the poet's childhood is recast as a fairy tale.
-It tells a traumatic story, one of instability, abandonment, and abuse (specifically, maternal sexual and emotional abuse).
-The lyrics suggest that these long, formative years would warp his psychology into self-doubt, stunted emotional development, and relationship sabotage: “When nurture’s milk becomes a demon’s kiss/Each poisoned cell is marked for the abyss.”
+Part 1 tells a traumatic story, one of childhood instability, abandonment, and abuse (specifically, maternal sexual and emotional abuse).
+The lyrics suggest that these long, formative years would warp his psychology into self-doubt, self-hatred, stunted emotional development, and future relationship sabotage through adaptations that proved toxic outside of the environment in which he lived as a child: “When nurture’s milk becomes a demon’s kiss/Each poisoned cell is marked for the abyss.”

 Once Upon A Time, Part 2